 16) What classes can I take at the Hudson?

-Currently we have three ongoing acting classes at the Hudson.
+Currently we have four ongoing acting classes at the Hudson.

 17) How do I make a reservation to see a show on the Comedy Central Stage at the Hudson?